Angry Boss Fights Employees At Work Can Police Find Out

 What Counts as a Workplace Fight Worth Calling Police About?

 Not every argument between a boss and employee lands in the legal system.
-On the flip side, most workplace spats — even heated ones — stay within company walls.
+Most workplace spats — even heated ones — stay within company walls.
 But there are clear lines that, once crossed, turn HR issues into criminal matters.

 Verbal Abuse vs. Criminal Threats

 Yelling, insults, and even profanity usually don’t meet the threshold for police involvement.
-Even so, when language becomes threatening — especially if it references harm, violence, or illegal activity — that’s different.
+On the flip side, when language becomes threatening — especially if it references harm, violence, or illegal activity — that’s different.
 If your boss says, “I’ll make sure you regret this,” and you reasonably fear for your safety, that’s a reportable offense.

 Physical Altercations

 Any physical contact from a supervisor to an employee is a red flag.
-Pushing, shoving, grabbing, or blocking someone’s exit could be assault.
+Practically speaking, pushing, shoving, grabbing, or blocking someone’s exit could be assault.
 Even if no one gets hurt, the act itself may be enough for officers to investigate.

 Property Damage or Theft